Targeted botanicals can greatly enhance your Oncology Treatments.

 There is great potential for Botanical Oncology but there is also an inherent trap:

-Unless your botanical are targeted they may be causing you harm, preventing your cancer treatments from working or wrecking your liver metabolism.
+Unless your botanicals are targeted they may be causing you harm, preventing your cancer treatments from working or harming (even wrecking) your liver metabolism.

 - The field is very complex.